 Short-term Care: Rehospitalizations

-This datapoint is a measure of the number of times residents are rehospitalized per thousand days of short-term care.
-Avoiding rehospitalizations during rehabilitation is key to restoring the physical well-being of patients.
+This metric tracks the number of rehospitalizations per 1,000 days of short-term care.
+Avoiding rehospitalizations during rehabilitation is critical to restoring the physical well-being of residents.

 Short-term Care: ER Visits

-This tells you the number of times residents are sent to the emergency room per thousand days of short-term care.
-There is usually a correlation between keeping patients out of the emergency room and the overall quality of nursing home care.
+This datapoint measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
+Avoiding medical emergencies is one way to assess the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care patients that saw functional improvements, such as with activities of daily living.
+This datapoint is a measure of the percent of short-term care residents that saw functional improvements.

 Scores for Augusta, ME